Tattooing over stretch marks means working with uneven skin texture and uneven skin tone.

 Applying a Stencil On Curved Surfaces

 Usually, stretch marks occur around the hips and stomach, which means you’ll be tattooing on a curved surface of the body.
 To get a stencil to curve with the body, you’ll need to cut little slits in it to make it easier to bend.
-The more flexible the stencil is, the easier it will be apply, despite any curves or dips.
+The more flexible the stencil is, the easier it will be to apply, despite any curves or dips.

 You’ll want to tattoo lightly and keep your needle depth pretty shallow.
 This is especially important to keep in mind while you’re lining.
-Pulling a needle through damaged skin can cause the needle to cut right through it if you’re not careful.
+Pulling a needle through damaged skin can cause the needle to cut right through if you’re not careful.

 The aftercare for tattoos that are done over scars and stretch marks is similar to what you can expect with tattoos over healthy skin, but the healing process might be slightly more difficult.

 Because toughened scar tissue is harder to saturate with ink, parts of tattoos that are on keloid or hypertrophic scars are more likely to need to be touched up.
 They may also need to be tattooed in layers, which would require multiple sessions with healing time in between.